aurasphere/aurasphere/README.md

 I'm Donato, and this is your daily fortune:

-> 🥠 We don’t know the future, but here’s a cookie.
+> 🥠 You will receive a fortune cookie.

-Last update: Wed Sep  3 05:09:21 2025
+Last update: Thu Sep  4 05:09:40 2025

 ### Let's play! 🎮